tech-med/medlearnity.com/src/content/blog/how-to-study-for-the-mcat/index.md

 ---

-title: "How to Study for the MCAT"
+title: 'How to Study for the MCAT'
 pubDate: 2020-08-06
 categories:
-  - "mcat"
+  - 'mcat'
-  - "medical-school-admissions"
+  - 'medical-school-admissions'
-  - "study-schedule"
+  - 'study-schedule'
-description: "How To Prepare for the MCAT So You Can Ace It"
+description: 'How To Prepare for the MCAT So You Can Ace It'
 ---

 # **How To Prepare for the MCAT So You Can Ace It**